 Antibiotics are no good against a virus.
 They’re used to treat bacterial infections and should only be used as directed by a doctor.

-One such experimental medication, the anti-Ebola drug Remdesivir, has been shown to reduce the recovery time and severity of COVID-19.
+First authorized for emergency use in May 2020, the anti-Ebola drug Remdesivir, has been shown to reduce the recovery time and severity of COVID-19.

 “We have seen some extremely encouraging results where people on the verge of death were able to recover and leave the hospital,” says Parvez Mantry, MD, AGAF, FAASLD, CPE, executive medical director of the Methodist Health System Clinical Research Institute.

 While initially Remdesivir was reserved only for hospitalized patients, that authorization was extended in January 2022 to anyone 12 and up who’s at high risk for COVID-19.

 This prescription drug — like Paxlovid, it’s an anti-viral taken orally — was originally granted emergency use authorization (EUA) in December 2021 in a narrow vote by the FDA’s advisory committee.